 Peter knocks at the door of the gate.
 A girl named Rhoda goes to answer his call, but when she recognizes his voice, in her excitement she forgets to open the gate to let Peter in the house.
 She runs and announces that Peter is at the gate (Acts 12:13-14).
 God has answered their prayers!
 How do these Christians react when they see that their petitions on Peter’s behalf have been answered?

 “But they said to her, ‘You are beside yourself!’
 Yet she kept insisting that it was so.
-So they said, ‘It is his angel’ ” (Acts 12:15).
+So they said, ‘It is his angel’” (Acts 12:15).
 They think she is crazy!
-Yet, was it not really them who were “beside” themselves for praying to God and then not believing God would actually answer their prayers and deliver Peter?
+Yet, was it not, really, they who were “beside” themselves for praying to God and then not believing God would actually answer their prayers and deliver Peter?
 As Peter continues knocking, they finally open the door and are “astonished” to see him (Acts 12:16).
 Even though the disciples were well aware of God’s promises to answer their prayers (Matthew 7:7-11), these disciples were actually “astonished” when God did it.